SEM vs. SEO, Do you know the difference? Are you looking to create an online marketing strategy for your brand? Then this post is just for you!

 Now that you are well-acquainted with SEM and SEO, it’s time to understand these two online marketing strategies’ differences.
 Let’s discuss them in detail, shall we?

 When you execute an SEM campaign, your ads are shown on the search placements you have selected.
 The posts have an ‘ad’ designation mentioned over them.
 On the other hand, you can never figure out if a brand is running an SEO campaign.
-Another difference you can quickly figure out is the use of ad extensions in SEM ads.
+Another difference you can quickly figure out is ad extensions in SEM ads.
 Paid search ads can have ad extensions for adding phone numbers, CTAs, and site links.
-On the contrary, SEO search results don’t have such extensions but can be found on featured snippets.
+On the contrary, SEO search results don’t have extensions but can be found on featured snippets.

 2. Result visibility